Does a 180-day absence break continuous residence for citizenship eligibility?

 Answer:

-An absence of six months or less does not break continuous residence.
-An absence of more than six months but less than one year creates a “rebuttable presumption” of abandoning continuous residency for naturalization purposes.
-The intent underlying the absence is primary in determining abandonment.
+An absence of six months or less does not break your continuous residence.
+However, if you are absent for more than six months but less than one year, there is a "rebuttable presumption" that you have abandoned your continuous residency for naturalization purposes.
+This means that your intent during your absence is crucial in determining whether you have abandoned your residency.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.